s-kganz/ForestLST/README.md

 The resulting dataset is at 4 km resolution and covers all ADS surveys in California from 1998 - 2018.
 The data are encoded as a CSV that is < 1 GB, but coordinate information is included so you can transform it into a spatial data structure.
 You can also download the data from a public cloud storage bucket.
 The URL and some visualization tricks are in `notebooks/get_drought_mortality.ipynb`.

-west_mort is still under development, but is far enough along that we give some documentation details. **None of what follows is guaranteed to work!** This dataset is much larger than ca_mort.
+west_mort is still under development, but is far enough along that we give some documentation details. **What follows is under active development and is not guaranteed to work!** This dataset is much larger than ca_mort.
 It covers all of the western US at 1 km resolution.
 We used an entirely open-source workflow to generate the dataset.
 Given the scale of data involved, the cleaning steps are spread across several scripts and notebooks.
  - `scripts/download_data.sh` downloads all the input data to your machine.
 This will take up about 10 GB of disk space.
  - `scripts/merge_ads_polygons.sh` combines ADS polygons from different USFS regions into one geodatabase.
  - `scripts/burn_ads_polygons.py` converts ADS polygons into rasters.